 The best example of these items is flat-screen TVs.
 Traditional moving companies will require you to crate these items before shipment to remove their liability.
-We will move these items without packaging or crating at the customer’s request; however, we will not insure any of these items unless they are packed and crated appropriately.
+We will move these items without packaging or crating at the customer’s request; however, we will not insure them unless they are packed and crated appropriately.

 POOL TABLES, PIANOS, AND HIGH-VALUE ITEMS

 While we move many types of heavy items, that does not mean we specialize in them.
-For these items, you should hire a company that specializes in the item, such as piano movers, pool table movers, gun safe movers, etc. A specialty company will have the appropriate training and equipment for these items.
+For these items, you should hire a company that specializes in the article, such as piano movers, pool table movers, gun-safe movers, etc. A specialty company will have the appropriate training and equipment for these items.

 These are not standard household items, and it is the customer’s responsibility to load and secure small motor vehicles.

 Our movers will provide as much or as little help as you need.
 If the customer wishes to assist in moving any item, they may.
 However, if that item is damaged while being moved, it would be exempt from coverage.